 For Babies: you and your Therapist will feed your child together.
-The Therapist will help with any breast or bottle feeding concerns, as well as the introduction of spoon feeding and table foods.
+The Therapist will help with any breast or bottle feeding concerns, as well as the introduction of spoon-feeding and table foods.

 Group Feeding Therapy

 4-6 children (ages 18 months and older) have a Therapy Meal together in our kitchen while all of the parents and the Team psychologist watch from behind a one-way mirror.
 Parents participate directly during the beginning of the therapy session by helping guide their child through a sensory play routine.
-Once behind the one way mirror, Parents are taught about how to best help their child eat while observing the Feeding Therapists working with their child.
+Once behind the one-way mirror, Parents are taught about how to best help their child eat while observing the Feeding Therapists working with their child.

-The SOS Approach to Feeding program used at SOS Feeding Solutions at STAR Institute is a trans-disciplinary program for assessing and treating children with feeding and weight/growth difficulties.
+The SOS Approach to Feeding program used at The Feeding Clinic at STAR Institute is a trans-disciplinary program for assessing and treating children with feeding and weight/growth difficulties.
 The program uses principles and practices from multiple disciplines including psychology, pediatrics, occupational therapy, dietetics, and speech-language pathology.
 The approach combines sensory, motor, oral, behavioral/learning, medical, and nutritional factors and approaches in order to fully evaluate and manage children with feeding/growth problems.
 The approach is grounded philosophically in the stages and skills of feeding/eating found in typically developing children.